The Role of Connection Density in an Adaptive Network with Chaotic Units: Introduction:

-In this work, we study how the density of connections in an adaptive network modulates its emergent properties.
-Specifically, we analyze a network of coupled chaotic maps with state-dependent rewiring.
+In this work, we study how the density of connections in an adaptive network model modulates its emergent properties.
+Specifically, we extend a network model of coupled chaotic maps with state-dependent rewiring, originally proposed by Gong and Van Leeuwen \cite{gong2004}, by introducing the network's link density as an additional control parameter.
 By varying the density of connections and the strength of interactions between units, we observe the emergence of distinct organizational patterns, including fragmentation at low densities, local clustering reflecting segregation at intermediate densities, and modular integration combining segregation and integration at higher densities.
 Each configuration is associated with characteristic patterns of synchronization and coherence.
 Our findings reveal that connection density plays a central role in shaping the network's self-organization.
 Notably, we observe non-monotonic relationships between interaction strength and clustering, as well as transitions between regimes of high segregation and high integration.
-These structural features include the balance between modular specialization (functional segregation), global coordination (functional integration), and the dynamic reconfiguration of network states \cite{Sporns2013, Deco2015}.
+These structural features include the balance between modular specialization (functional segregation), global coordination (functional integration), and the dynamic reconfiguration of network states \cite{sporns2013, deco2015}.